 With a library of BIM career centric information and regular articles, dbe.careers has become the go-to website for anyone wanting to make the most of their career in digital construction.
 It attracts a broad and focussed BIM community and is a better way to attract attention and, with the BIM jobs board on the same site, a better way for opportunities to be discovered.

 Although placing your adverts in the right place is the most important factor, good timing is highly effective.

 It is entirely logical that advertising when more people are visiting a site will attract more attention.
-When the BIM salary tracker is published on dbe.careers, site traffic increases by over 500%.
-Look at the ‘number of visitors’ graph below to see how volume increased when the last two updates were published at the beginning of August and November this year…
+When the BIM salary guide is published on dbe.careers, site traffic increases by over 500%.
+Look at the ‘number of visitors’ graph below to see how volume increased when the last two updates were published at the beginning of August and November in 2020…

-The next BIM salary guide update will be released on Friday, 29th January.
-We will be looking for a principle sponsor.
-If the timing is right it is an ideal opportunity to maximise attention for your jobs for 3 months from January until the next update in April.
+The BIM salary guide updates are released quarterly.
+If the timing is right it is an ideal opportunity to maximise attention for your jobs for 3 months.

 THE WILLOW CAMPAIGN

 Willow were struggling to get good response to their adverts for senior level BIM candidates in Australia and Canada.
 Together with dbe.careers, Willow created a successful campaign (see referral below) following the AIDCA method: